gershnik/ptl/doc/usage.md

 PTL does not use, nor plans to use `std::expected` or `outcome`.
 This is partly because the first is not commonly available yet and the second will bring another library dependency.
 More importantly `outcome` style of programming unconditionally penalizes people who want to use exceptions - they pay for what they don't use both in terms of mental burden (don't forget to dereference that outcome) and also in generated code (whether the compiler could always see through `outcome` manipulations and inline them out is unclear).

 ## Examples

+The following sections demonstrate main PTL usage concepts.
+This is not an extensive reference of all available functionality.
+See [Function Mapping](doc/function-mapping.md) for full list of available APIs.

 ### FileDescriptor objects and file operations